Introduction, Classification & Connections

 *Anterior part of substantia nigra is less dense and called pars reticularis.
 This part contain (GABA)- ergic neurons.

-Term basal ganglia are used for the nuclear masses (grey matter) at the base of cerebral hemisphere.
+Term basal ganglia is used for the nuclear masses (grey matter) at the base of cerebral hemisphere.
 Basal ganglia are classified in two ways:

-These following structures consider the traditional basal ganlia.
+The following structures are considered the traditional basal ganglia.

 Modern or clinical classification describes lentiform nucleus and caudate nucleus having special connections with subthalamic nucleus and substantia nigra.
 The neurologists consider this classification more useful in clinics.

-Globus pallidus is the medial part of lentiform nucleus, which is further divided into medial and lateral devisions collectively called pallidus striatum.
+Globus pallidus is the medial part of lentiform nucleus, which is further divided into medial and lateral divisions collectively called pallidus striatum.